BTrDB/smartgridstore-manual/README.md

 * AdminCLI: A supervisory admin text-based console that allows monitoring and configuring the cluster
 * pmu2btrdb: A high performance direct-path ingress daemon for Power Standards Lab microsynchrophasors
 * receiver/sync2q: A buffered-path ingress daemon pair for uPMUs that preserves the raw files produced by the devices for debugging or recovery at the expense of performance
+* c37ingress: An ingress daemon for IEEE C37.118 synchrophasor data

 We are working on developing the following components for the latest version of SGS:

-* DISTIL: continuous analysis and transformation of BTrDB streams
 * Jupyter notebooks: a preconfigured python notebook setup for quick custom analysis
-* IEEE C37 ingress daemon: for connecting to third party synchrophasor systems

 SmartGridStore relies upon third party software:
 * [Kubernetes](https://kubernetes.io/): a container orchestration framework